-If you brought your driving history with you, you should have no trouble getting a new policy bound for your cars.
+If you brought your driving history with you, it’ll be easy getting a new policy bound for your cars.
 It can also help to print out a declarations page from your prior insurance to make sure that your new agent can match up the coverages in your new policy in Canada.

 19. Pack Some Warm Clothes

-Even if you are moving in summer, most of Canada is quite cold in the winter and many places in Canada get snow every year.
+Even if you are moving in summer, most of Canada is quite cold in the winter.
+Similarly, many places in Canada get snow every year.
 If you are from a place like California where warm clothing is not really needed, you might get a very bad shock when you arrive at your new home and find three feet of snow on the ground!

 Make sure to at least bring a couple of warm coats, some hats, and some gloves.
-This will get you started if you have to go through a bit of an adjustment period after you move to your new home.
+This will get you started if you need an adjustment period after you move to your new home.